abingdonpta/abingdonpta/content/posts/2024-01-03 Garden cleanup/index.md

 images: ["files/flyer-en.png"]
 ---

+**EDIT 1/15/2024: Yes, this is still happening with snow on the ground.
+It will just be more magical. ✨**

 You are cordially invited to join us for a garden service opportunity to honor Dr. Martin Luther King, Jr. on Monday, January 15 from 10 a.m. – 12 p.m.

 The PTA is partnering with the Fairlington Citizens Association to sponsor a MLK Day of Service Garden Workday at the Abingdon Community Garden.
 Everybody is welcome to lend a helping hand to support our garden goals: removing invasive plants from school grounds, weeding the new pollinator garden, digging up a garden bed with invasive milkweed, and picking up trash from the school grounds.